sunillshastry/keyboardevent-v1/README.md

 5. As you click on a card, your keyboard event value will automatically be copied to the clipboard.
 6. Do not click on the card until you've already hit a keyboard button, this will only result in a warning for you.

-> __Please access the website on a PC/Mac__.
+> **Please access the website on a PC/Mac**.
 Although fully responsive in nature, the website does not fully function without a keyboard.

-___
+---

 ### Want to know more about me?

-*If you wish to know more about me and the projects I've developed and designed, or simply contact me for any queries:*
+_If you wish to know more about me and the projects I've developed and designed, or simply contact me for any queries:_

 Visit my [Portfolio Website](https://www.sunilshastry.com "Sunil Shastry").